Mortgages

 writer

-South Africa’s biggest banks offer mortgages to immigrants, including fixed-rate and variable deals.
-There are, however, limits on how much foreign buyers can borrow when purchasing a South African property.
+Expats looking to buy a home in South Africa are eligible for mortgages without restrictions.
+The country’s biggest banks offer mortgages to immigrants, including fixed-rate and variable deals.
+There are, however, limits on how much foreign buyers can borrow when purchasing property.

 Learn more about the application process, which mortgages are available, and what fees you can expect to pay by exploring the following topics: